 A passion for your subject, drive and enthusiasm

 Evaluative nature being able to reflect on your performance

 A commitment to learning

-To ensure trainees meet the required competencies you will be required to show evidence throughout the course.
+To ensure trainees meet the required competencies you will be required to undertake and pass the University’s agreed assessment which will take place when you commence your course.
+Full details of the required competencies and assessment will be provided in due course.
 Please note, it is the trainee’s responsibility to secure these fundamental skills.

 Fees and financial support